Logiqx/gps-spikes/gpslogs/gt-31/README.md

 - Total points = 12,110,508
 - Total distance = 83,014.53 km

-27 of the files included speeds exceeding 40 knots, equating to around 1% of the files.
-More than half of these files contained genuine 40 knot speeds on the water and two of the files included vehicle speeds that were several miles away.
+27 of the files included speeds in excess of 40 knots, equating to around 1% of the files.
+More than half of these files contained genuine speeds on the water and two of the files included speeds of motor vehicles that were several miles away.

-The remaining 10 files contained spikes exceeding 40 knots.
+The remaining 10 files contained spikes in excess of 40 knots.
 The spikes within these files are all handled by the existing software filters.
 The table below lists the 10 files containing spikes and the filters applied by GPS Speedreader:

 | File                                       | m/s    | knots  | km/h    | Filters | sAcc  | Sats | HDOP |
 | ------------------------------------------ | -----: | -----: | ------: | :-----: | ----: | :--: | --: |